google/fonts/knowledge/glossary/terms/em/content.md

 </figure>

-The [em dash](/glossary/dashes) is so named because its width, in theory, is one em—although in most fonts the em dash is somewhat narrower.
+The [em dash](/glossary/dashes) is so named because its width, in theory, is one em—although in many fonts the em dash is somewhat narrower.
 An [*en* dash](/glossary/en) takes up approximately half the space of an em square.

 <figure>